 As you can see: The list is much shorter, there are no confusing model names, and the short descriptions of the three main options make sense:

-My recommendation: Use “Auto” as the default and switch to “Instant” or “Thinking” if the result isn’t good enough.
+My recommendation: Use “Auto” as the default and switch to “Instant” or “Thinking” if the result isn’t to your liking.

 In any case, with these models you can discuss ideas and topics, create outlines, summarize and analyze documents, and much more.